|Course Code:||W241 (National ID: MEM30605)|| |

 About the course Ask us a question about this course

-Undertaking this apprenticeship will see you enjoy a number of benefits.
-You'll gain on and off-the-job experience and will gain the skills to work in the jewellery manufacturing industry as a freelance jewellery designer or craftsperson.
+By undertaking this course you'll gain a range of bench skills required to work in the jewellery manufacturing industry as a freelance jewellery designer or craftsperson.

 Where this course can lead you